 When Huxley is pleading with Bug, trying to convince him that he will change, he is sticking his hand through the top of the basket, but in order to allow for this, the basket would have had to come on to Huxley from underneath him, yet Elmo catapulted it onto Huxley from the top, so therefore, he would have been unable to move his hands, especially considering the fact that Huxley had both of his arms down when the basket landed on him.
 See more »

-[Ernie hums, then turns to the audience]
+[walks by humming, then turns and notices the audience]

-Hi there everybody!
+Hi there, everybody!
 Welcome to the movie.
 Hey, we're so glad you came.
 Now...